England cricket team

 The England men's cricket team represents England and Wales in international cricket.
 Since 1997, it has been governed by the England and Wales Cricket Board (ECB), having been previously governed by Marylebone Cricket Club (the MCC) since 1903.
 England and Wales, as founding nations, are a Full Member of the International Cricket Council (ICC) with Test, One Day International (ODI) and Twenty20 International (T20I) status.
 Until the 1990s, Scottish and Irish players also played for England as those countries were not yet ICC members in their own right.

 England and Australia were the first teams to play a Test match (15–19 March 1877), and along with South Africa, these nations formed the Imperial Cricket Conference (the predecessor to today's International Cricket Council) on 15 June 1909.
 England and Australia also played the first ODI on 5 January 1971.
 England's first T20I was played on 13 June 2005, once more against Australia.

-As of 26 October 2025, England have played 1,089 Test matches, winning 403 and losing 330 (with 356 draws).
+As of 27 September 2026, England have played 1,100 Test matches, winning 408 and losing 336 (with 356 draws).
 In the Test series against Australia, England play for The Ashes, one of the most famous trophies in all of sport, and they have won the urn on 32 occasions.
-England have also played 820 ODIs, winning 407.
+England have also played 829 ODIs, winning 413.
 They have appeared in the final of the Cricket World Cup four times (1979, 1987, 1992), winning their first in 2019; they have also finished as runners-up in two ICC Champions Trophies (2004 and 2013).
-England have played 214 T20Is, winning 112.
+England have played 233 T20Is, winning 128.
 They won the ICC T20 World Cup in 2010 and 2022, and were runners-up in 2016.

-As of August 2025, England are ranked third in Tests, eighth in ODIs and third in T20Is by the ICC.
+As of September 2026, England are ranked fifth in Tests, seventh in ODIs and second in T20Is by the ICC.